Preloader

 Another contributing factor is an indwelling catheter in old age people.
 Other than these we have to watch out if these conditions are present in the elderly.
 Diabetes mellitus Enlarged prostate (In males) Bedridden Kidney stones.

-How can you identify a UTI in an elderly as a primary care provider?
 Confusion or delirium Increased or urgent urination Fever Painful urination Nausea Urine with abnormal color or odor Pelvic pain Sudden changes in behavior or agitation Poor motor skills or dizziness.

 In many cases when you are a caregiver to the elderly with dementia, you may not be able to find all the symptoms in the elderly because they lack communication skills, so watch out for any behavioral changes.
 Healthy people display physical symptoms like burning when urinating, elderly patients may not complain of such pain.
 If not detected early, the infection can lead to serious health problems.

-Tips for preventing UTIs in elderly Hydration is the only key factor helping to prevent UTIs in the elderly.
+Hydration is the only key factor helping to prevent UTIs in the elderly.
 Drink at least 1.5 liters to 2 liters of water a day Use cranberry juice or tablets.
 It is suggested by a research paper published in NCBI that daily consumption of 200ml-300ml of cranberry juice cocktail can prevent 50% of the recurrences of UTI and can reduce bacteriuria (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4863270/) Limit the use of caffeine Avoid cleaning or wiping from back to front (especially for elderly women) Use cotton underwear and change on daily basis or when required Keeping the genital area clean and dry Avoid catheterization if not required.

-Tips to prevent UTI if the elderly are on a catheter at home Always do handwashing before and after every procedure Always keep the urobag below hip level to prevent backflow of urine to the bladder As a caregiver please watch that the catheter tube should not be folded at any point in time else it will cause urine backflow Perineal care once a day daily around the catheter and more frequently if the elderly are suffering from incontinence Cleaning the rectal area thoroughly after the elderly passed their motion Empty the urobag every 8 hours or whenever it is full Changing the catheter every 14 days if the regular catheter is inserted and if the silicon catheter is inserted change in 1 month.
+Always do handwashing before and after every procedure Always keep the urobag below hip level to prevent backflow of urine to the bladder As a caregiver please watch that the catheter tube should not be folded at any point in time else it will cause urine backflow Perineal care once a day daily around the catheter and more frequently if the elderly are suffering from incontinence Cleaning the rectal area thoroughly after the elderly passed their motion Empty the urobag every 8 hours or whenever it is full Changing the catheter every 14 days if the regular catheter is inserted and if the silicon catheter is inserted change in 1 month.

-What happens if a UTI is untreated?
 If UTI is not treated, it will cause permanent damage to the urinary tract.

-How are UTIs treated?
 UTIs are treated with antibiotics Antibiotics should be taken for a week or two so that the infection gets cured If the kidney gets infected then antibiotics are given for more than a week.

 Every primary caregiver at home has questions about what should be incorporated and what should be avoided if the elderly is diagnosed with UTI.
 Here are some of the tips.

-Food to be included:-
+Food to be included:

 A higher fiber diet including lentils(dal), nuts, beans, whole grains, and oats Eat probiotic-rich foods like greek yogurt which are available in the market easily nowadays Eating cranberries, and blueberries is helpful.
 Drink cranberry juice which should be sugar-free Fish oil with omega-3 fatty acids is good.
 If you are a vegetarian then take walnut, chia seeds, and flax seeds that are readily available in the Indian market.

-Food to be avoided:-
+Food to be avoided:

 Avoid coffee, cold drinks, and alcoholic beverages Do not eat spicy foods Don't eat acidic fruits like orange, lime, or lemon.